joelhawksley/identity/components/slides.md

 end
 ```

-^ So let's tell it where to find it!
+^ let's tell it where to find the octicon method!

-^ So let's run our test again.
+^ And run our test again.

 ---